Legal FAQs

 What form do I need to change the name on the deed of my property?
 Do I need a quitclaim deed?

-Changing the name on a property deed may seem straightforward, but this process is often more complex than it seems.
-There are many different types of deeds and changing a deed can have serious legal implications.
+Changing the name on a property deed may seem straightforward.
+However, this process is often more complex than it seems.
+There are many types of deeds, each with different requirements.
+Changing the language in a deed can have serious legal implications.

-Because of this, there are no standard, "one-size-fits-all" forms to change the name on a deed.
-To best protect your legal rights, it is strongly recommended that you talk to an attorney before signing or recording a new deed.
+There are no standard, "one-size-fits-all" forms to change the name on a deed.
+To best protect your legal rights, talk to an attorney before signing or recording a new deed.

 What about a quitclaim deed?

-Real estate attorneys often caution people against using quitclaim deeds.
-Lone Star Law’s Deeds in Texas article notes that a quitclaim deed is not a true deed because it does not actually convey any real property:
+Real estate attorneys often caution against using quitclaim deeds.
+Lone Star Law's Deeds in Texas article says that a quitclaim deed is not a true deed:

 For one reason, a quitclaim is not a true deed at all since it is technically not a conveyance.
 It merely "quits" any "claim" by Grantor to any right, title, and interest that the grantor may have in a certain property, if any such interest exists.
 It does not "grant, sell, and convey" as does a deed.

 As librarians, we cannot determine which type of deed would be right for your situation.
-We also do not have any attorneys on staff who can provide legal advice.
-For more information on finding an attorney, please see the library's Legal Help page.
+Please see the library's Legal Help page to find an attorney or legal aid.

 Researching property deeds at the library